point-source/supabase-tenant-rbac/README.md

 - RLS policies can reference either the JWT (for performance) or the table (for security)
 - Includes a user_role view which allows easy reference of which users have which roles
 - user_role view can be used to delete roles via trigger
+- (Optionally) Users can create their own groups
+- Group owners can add other users to their groups and assign roles

 ## Drawbacks